 WELL Building Verification Testing 101

-Occupant health is our clients’ top priority.
+Occupant health is often our clients’ top priority.
 But when the design looks great on paper and the builder thinks they’ve done a great job, how do you know if a building really met owner goals for healthy building?
 WELL Building Verification Testing is where the rubber meets the road.
 These verification measures are created and defined by IWBI and the WELL Building Standard.
+WELL Building Standard testing requirements are middle-of-the-road, as they go beyond LEED IAQ Testing but not as far a Building Biology Inspections.

 Why WELL verification testing?
 Follow the money…